altwajre/hello-akka/resources/docs/02-general-concepts/02-actor-system/README.md

 - If the encapsulation of actors is broken by exposing their mutable state to the outside, you are back in normal Java concurrency land with all the drawbacks.

 ## Actors are made to be containers for behavior and state
-- Embracing this means to not routinely send behavior within messages:
+- Embracing this means to not routinely send behavior within messages.
 - This may be tempting using Scala closures.
 - One of the risks is to accidentally share mutable state between actors.
 - This violation of the actor model unfortunately breaks all the properties which make programming in actors such a nice experience.

 ## Top-level actors are the innermost part of your Error Kernel
 - Create them sparingly and prefer truly hierarchical systems.